NEES-Anna/NEES-Core-Google-Immersion/README.md

 * User requests are aligned and safe;
 * Model responses are clean and formatted;
 * Traceability and model fallbacks are logged;
-* System prompts, keys, and configurations are hidden behind memory boundaries.
+* System prompts, private memory, credentials, and configuration details must never be exposed to model-visible context.

 This demo illustrates this pattern: